 Village Aid continues to work with rural communities in Gambia, Ghana, Sierra Leone and Cameroon.

 In March 2015 we merged with Concern Universal now known at United Purpose, a charity with a strong track record of delivering programmes with a similar approach to Village Aid.
 Crucially, their country programme offices in rural West Africa supported our partners to continue to deliver our life changing programmes.
 Thanks to the merger we are now a more sustainable organisation, one that’s able to impact the lives of even more people and communities in rural West Africa.
-Our UK staff team is a lot smaller than it once was, but we continue to be based in Bakewell, and continue to adhere to Andrew Kingman’s key beliefs with the support of United Purpose.
+Our UK staff team is a lot smaller than it once was and we continue to adhere to Andrew Kingman’s key beliefs with the support of United Purpose.

 Our work at this time ranged from conflict reduction between farmers and grazers in North West Cameroon to supporting communities to diversify their livelihoods in Ghana and we also funded a programme in Guinea that worked to support rural communities to develop and diversify their livelihoods in the aftermath of the Ebola epidemic.